Understanding Student Mental Health Diagnoses

 These mental health issues are showing up across campuses and faculty and staff sometimes have difficulty addressing these issues due to concerns of not knowing how to help or fear of saying something wrong.

-Join us on January 11, 2023 when our expert presenter will focus on prominent mental health issues seen on college campuses and what the diagnoses look like, including how faculty and staff can identify them; know when to refer them; recognize emotions, behaviors and actions that require a more immediate concern; and talk to students with an empathic approach, without crossing boundaries or making either party feel uncomfortable.
+Our expert presenter focuses on prominent mental health issues seen on college campuses and what the diagnoses look like, including how faculty and staff can identify them; know when to refer them; recognize emotions, behaviors and actions that require a more immediate concern; and talk to students with an empathic approach, without crossing boundaries or making either party feel uncomfortable.

 Develop partnerships that assist in providing intervention, programming and support for all campus constituents.
 Help alleviate the strain on counseling centers, provide tools and resources to faculty and staff, and increase the confidence of your entire campus community that everyone is working together to keep students healthy, safe and successful.